mattgriffindev/waggy-tails/README.md

 **Typography**

-The Nunito font is the main font used throughout the whole website with Sans Serif as the fallback font in case the main font is not being imported correctly.
-The Bubblegum Sans font is the font used for the company’s brand in the navigation menu at the top of the site.
-Bubblegum Sans is described as an in-your-face font; thick, round, and as playful as a puppy.
-It has been used sparingly to give the site an element of fun.
-Nunito is a more serious font that reigns in the Bubblegum Sans and keeps it grounded [(Saas Design)](https://www.saasdesign.io/amazing-font-pairings/ "SaaS Design").
+The Lato font is the title font used throughout the whole website.
+Sans-serif is the fallback font in case the title font is not being imported correctly.

+The Open Sans font is the paragraph font used throughout the whole website.
+Sans-serif is the fallback font.

+The Bubblegum Sans font is the brand fron used in the navigation menu at the top of the site and at the bottom of the site in the footer.
+Cursive is the fallback font.
+Bubblegum Sans is described as an in-your-face font; thick, round, and as playful as a puppy [(Saas Design)](https://www.saasdesign.io/amazing-font-pairings/ "SaaS Design").

 **Imagery**